-Proposals for new courses typically originate in the board of study.
+Proposals for new courses typically originate in the department.
 A completed course proposal form is required for all new courses and when reinstating courses not in the current Purchase College Catalog or on the program website.
-The course proposal form, with instructions, is available online under Faculty and Staff (“Additional Resources”) on the registrar’s site.
-The deadlines for course proposals are also listed on the registrar’s site.
+The course proposal form, with instructions and deadlines, is available online under Faculty and Staff (“Additional Resources”) on the registrar’s site.

 Note: Because this form changes periodically, please bookmark the registrar’s Faculty and Staff page and download the form each time you need it.

 The information is required by the Office of the Provost and Academic Affairs to review the reported credits and instructional contact hours for compliance with SUNY regulations and to edit as needed for college editorial style and length; by the Office of the Registrar to update the Banner information system, degree progress report (DPR), and eight-semester graduation plans; and by the Office of Institutional Research to report required data to external agencies.